diskoverdata/diskover-docs/source_files/dev_alternate_scanner.md

         print(f'FILE: {f}')
 ```

 > _Note:_ Now we have some basic functionality that will walk our FTP server, but it's missing quite a few details to work with Diskover.
-Let's see if we can start to fill in some of the details.
+Let's fill in some of the details as described in the next section.

 ### Building the Scanner | The Final Steps